-This simplified formula describes the skin-effect only in those cases where δ is lss than or equal to a third of the minimal conductor diameter and smaller than a quarter for square constructions.
+This simplified formula describes the skin-effect only in those cases where δ is less than or equal to a third of the minimal conductor diameter and smaller than a quarter for square constructions.

 The effect of current displacement can also be caused by the influence of outer alternating magnetic fields of neighboring conductors or other electrical components.

 The alternating magnetic fields of the single wires (strands) of a litz wire also create losses in neighboring strands by eddy currents.
-Since these fields are created internally by the strands itself, this effect is called internal proximity-effect but formally seen as belonging to the skin-effect, see scheme of current displacement below.
-As a consequence the electrical losses of a litz wire increase with rising frequencies and can in certain cases even exceed the losses of a solid conductor with the same DC-resistance.
+Since these fields are created internally by the strands themselfs, this effect is called internal proximity-effect but formally seen as belonging to the skin-effect, see image of current displacement below.
+As a consequence, the electrical losses of a litz wire increase with rising frequencies and can in certain cases even exceed the losses of a solid conductor with the same DC-resistance.

-As an example, the following picture shows the non-homogeneous distribution of current between neighboring single wires (current density increasing from blue to red color).
+As an example, the following picture shows the non-homogeneous distribution of current between neighboring single wires (current density increasing from blue to red).

 This effect demonstrates there is an optimal range of frequency for litz wires, in which the losses are lower than for a solid conductor.
 Beyond this range the use of multiple single wires such as a litz wire can have negative effects.

-Thus both the skin- and proximity-effects are the most important aspects for considering HF-losses in electrical conductors, whereby combined influence of inner and outer proximity-effects are dominating.
+Thus both the skin and proximity effects are the most important aspects for considering high frequency losses in electrical conductors, whereby combined influence of inner and outer proximity effects are dominating.
 For a specified working frequency in most cases only a litz wire construction can help reduce these losses.
-In this case the construction parameters such as number of single wires, single wire diameter, number of bunching steps, length of lay (pitch) and lay direction have to be specified for each application.
-At the same time care has to be taken that each single wire occupies each place of the litz wire cross section consistently within a defined length.
-In combination with enameled single wires litz wires are called high frequency (HF) litz wires in this context.
+In this case the construction parameters such as number of single wires, single wire diameter, number of bunching steps, length of lay (pitch), and lay direction have to be specified for each application.
+At the same time care has to be taken that each single wire occupies each place of the litz wire cross section consistently within a defined length, ruling our concentric litz wire constructions.
+In combination with enameled single wires litz wires, are called high frequency (HF) litz wires in this context.